Non-loose torus knots: Background and preliminary observations

 Here, we denote $(q/p)^c$ by ${q'/p'}$.
 To see this manifold is $S^3$, think of this manifold as a result of Dehn filling $T^2 \times I$ along a curve on $-T^2\times\{0\}$ of slope ${p'/(p-p')}$ and a curve on $T^2\times\{1\}$ of slope ${q'/(q-q')}$.
 Let $\phi$ be a diffeomorphism of a torus whose matrix representation is

-After change the coordinates of $T^2 \times I$ using $\phi$, the meridional slope of two solid tori glued on $T^2 \times \{0\}$ and $T^2 \times \{1\}$ are $\infty$ and $0$, respectively.
-Thus the surgered manifold is diffeomorphic to $S^3$.
+After change the coordinates of $T^2 \times I$ using $\phi$, the meridional slopes of the two solid tori glued on $T^2 \times \{0\}$ and $T^2 \times \{1\}$ are $\infty$ and $0$, respectively.
+Thus, the surgered manifold is diffeomorphic to $S^3$.
 Next, convert this diagram into a contact surgery diagram as shown in the right drawing of Figure~\ref{fig:surgery}.
 Observe that the region between the two Legendrian unknots is a thickened torus $T^2\times I$ with an $I$-invariant contact structure having dividing slope $-1$.
+The green curve in Figure~\ref{fig:surgery} is a Legendrian divide on one of these convex tori.
 After changing the coordinates using $\phi$, we have

 Thus the dividing slope of the torus is $q/p$ after change of the coordinates.
 Thus the two solid tori glued on $T^2 \times \{0\}$ and $T \times \{1\}$ are elements of $\Tight(S_\infty;q/p)$ and $\Tight(S^0;q/p)$ respectively.
-Recall that in \cite{DingGeigesStipsicz04}, Ding, Geiges, and Stipsicz provided an algorithm to convert a general contact surgery diagram to a contact $(\pm1)$--surgery diagram: \begin{itemize} \item contact $(p/q)$--surgery on a Legendrian knot $L$ with $p/q<0$: \begin{enumerate} \item Stabilize $L,$ $|r_1+2|$ times, where
+Recall that in \cite{DingGeigesStipsicz04}, Ding, Geiges, and Stipsicz provided an algorithm to convert a general contact surgery diagram to a contact $(\pm1)$-surgery diagram: \begin{itemize} \item contact $(p/q)$-surgery on a Legendrian knot $L$ with $p/q<0$: \begin{enumerate} \item Stabilize $L,$ $|r_1+2|$ times, where